The Voice's Janice Freeman Dead at 33

 "I just wanted to be able to capitalize off this platform, walk away from this, live comfortably and do the things that I've been wanting to do since I was little, namely share my music and have it be successful in all the ways that matter," she said about the show.
 "I want to be able to inspire people because my heart's desire is for people to have hope."

-She also talked about her daughter.
+She also talked about her daughter, whose father, her first husband, had died of cancer.

 "There's been times where I wanted to give up, and I know why God gave her to me," Freeman said.
 "She's taught me so many things, and for her to see me fight again, for her to see that in spite of what her mom goes through, she still stands tall and she's always pushing, for her to see that nothing—from what color she is to being a woman—can stop her, that there's nothing that she can't accomplish.
 That means the world to me."